g0ldencybersec/gungnir/README.md

 Usage of gungnir:
   -debug    Debug CT logs to see if you are keeping up.
-Outputs to STDERR -r        Path to the list of root domains to filter against -v        Output go logs (500/429 errors) to STDERR -j        JSONL output cert info
+Outputs to STDERR -r        Path to the list of root domains to filter against -f        Option to have Gungnir watch the roots file for updates and add them to the scan -v        Output go logs (500/429 errors) to STDERR -j        JSONL output cert info
 ```